An Introduction to Geometric Topology: Fundamental domains

 A Dirichlet domain for $\Gamma$ is almost never a parallelotope!
 In the \emph{hexagonal torus} $\matR^2/_\Gamma$ the group $\Gamma$ is the equilateral lattice generated by the translations and the Dirichlet domain of any point is a regular hexagon.
 Orientable flat manifolds are easily classified (up to diffeomorphism) in dimension two. \begin{prop} Every closed flat orientable surface is a torus. \end{prop} \begin{proof} A closed flat surface $S$ is isometric to $\matR^2/_\Gamma$ for some discrete group $\Gamma$ of orientation-preserving isometries acting freely.
 Every fixed-point-free orientation-preserving isometry of $\matR^2$ is a translation (exercise), hence $\Gamma < \matR^2$.
 If $\Gamma$ has rank one then $S$ is not compact, hence $\Gamma$ is a lattice and $S$ is a torus. \end{proof}

-Flat manifolds that are more complicate than tori can be constructed by considering also non-translational isometries of $\matR^n$, which exist for $n\geqslant 3$ and also for $n=2$ in the non-orientable setting.
+Flat manifolds more complicated than tori can be constructed by considering also non-translational isometries of $\matR^n$, which exist for $n\geqslant 3$ and also for $n=2$ in the non-orientable setting.
 For instance, in dimension two we find the \emph{Klein bottle} by taking $\Gamma$ as the group generated by the isometries: